About

 Access clips of the media discussed here: https://mixedrootsstories.com/cmrs-mixed-race-irish-film-keynote-links/

-Aged 8, Zélie started writing for her 11 year old cousin’s home-made satirical newspaper The Dalkey Times as London correspondent (!), moving on to entertainment news for student papers at 16.
-She has a diploma from the London School of Journalism.
-While at University College Dublin she wrote and edited the Arts section for The College Tribune, as well as commentary on race, art and politics for The UCD Observer, The Belfield Entertainment Review and The Film Society Magazine.
-After college, she worked for The Guardian and Time Out among others.
+Zélie has a diploma from the London School of Journalism.
+While at University College Dublin she was feature writer and editor of the arts section for The College Tribune, as well as a commentator on arts and politics for The UCD Observer, The Belfield Entertainment Review and The Film Society Magazine.
+After college, she wrote for The Guardian, The Evening Herald and Time Out among others.
 Here are a few recent pieces:

 Drift: Cynthia Erivo Mindful Melodrama Tackles Divisive Discourse Around Refugee Crisis — Akoroko https://akoroko.com/drift-sundance-cynthia-erivo-chen/